 Primary Color Blue and Secondary Color Orange

-Because of complementary colors you are able to use primary colors to mix up muted colors.
+Because of complementary colors you are able to use primary paint colors to mix up muted colors.
 For example, when you mix the complementary colors blue and orange together you get a more muted color.
-In the above chart we mix a little bit of orange with the primary color blue and get a muted blue.
+In the above chart we mix a little bit of orange with blue to get a muted blue.

 The opposite is also true!
 In the chart below, we mix a little bit of blue with orange to get a muted orange color.